shahzadnaeem/boolean-uk-html-css-selectors-fun/README.md

 # CSS Selector Fun

+## Extra Note

+This is a solution (which fixes a small error in the solution shown).

+The solution also contains a link to an annotated solution which shows where the CSS selectors that were added to the `styles.css` are active.

+## Introduction

 In this exercise you will test your knowledge of CSS selectors.

 Open up the `index.html` file in your browser using LiveServer.
 Your task is to add CSS rules to `styles.css` so that each element on the page is styled in the way it describes.
 For example, the headings say "Make this heading pink" - you need to use CSS to make them pink.

 The end result should look like this: